-Next comes the hammer, often posed to us regarding Single Action Army revolvers as “how are the clicks?”
+Next comes the hammer, often posed to us regarding SAA revolvers as “how are the clicks?”
 These clicks (known as the “four clicks") are a distinctive set of sounds made when drawing back the hammer of the gun from the fully lowered position to the fully cocked position.
-If working properly, the first click should be heard when the safety notch on the hammer engages, the second click when the half-cock notch engages, the third when the cylinder stop pops up to engage the notches (note: the stop pops up before the cylinder has completed its rotation, hence why partial drag lines are found even on otherwise nice Single Action Army revolvers), and the fourth when the hammer reaches full cock and the stop drops into the appropriate cylinder notch near simultaneously.
+If working properly, the first click should be heard when the safety notch on the hammer engages, the second click when the half-cock notch engages, the third when the SAA cylinder stop pops up to engage the notches (note: the stop pops up before the cylinder has completed its rotation, hence why partial drag lines are found even on otherwise nice SAA revolvers), and the fourth when the hammer reaches full cock and the stop drops into the appropriate cylinder notch near simultaneously.

-Failure on any of these points indicates that something is wrong.
+Failure on any of these points indicates that something is wrong with your SAA.
 Point one and point two would both suggest damage, while the third would suggest that the safety notch is completely gone, and the first click was actually the half-cock.

 Click number two, the half cock notch, is about halfway between resting and full cock.
 This is the loading position for the SAA, permitting access to each chamber in turn without having to fiddle with the hammer during the process.
 When checking the half cock, note the following:

 Much like with the safety notch, failure at any of these points indicate notable wear or a flat out loss of function of the notch.
 While a failure in the safety notch is more or less made irrelevant by best handling practices, a failure in the half cock notch is more ominous, as it can make the loading process complicated or even dangerous, increasing the chances of a negligent discharge.
-A Single Action Army with a disordered half cock notch can be physically capable of firing, but is not recommend.
+An SAA with a disordered half cock notch can be physically capable of firing, but is not recommend.

 The final click is actually two clicks at once, as the cylinder stop engages the cylinder at about the same time as the full cock notch engages.
 Being able to hear a “fifth click” suggests that one or the other has gone a bit out of order.
 With the full cock, note the following:

-Failure at this stage could indicate the handgun is non functioning, or is one that is dangerous to shoot.
-A hammer that hangs up could result in a later than expected discharge, and a cylinder that fails to remain properly locked could cause a misfire as the hammer fails to hit a primer.
+Failure at this stage could indicate the SAA is non-functioning or is one that is dangerous to shoot.
+A hammer that hangs up could result in a later-than-expected discharge, and a cylinder that fails to remain properly locked could cause a misfire as the hammer fails to hit a primer.
 Even worse, it could hit the primer while the bullet is positioned to strike the edge of the barrel throat instead of straight on, causing the gun to explode in the shooter's hand.

 Once the hammer is checked, the cylinder comes next.
 On a well made revolver (Single Action Army Colts never left Hartford if they weren't), the cylinder is a subtle yet critical demonstration of precision engineering.
 The proper engagement of the cylinder to the working parts of the frame is a complete necessity in terms of revolver function.

 Colt Single Action Army revolvers are some of the finest quality and engineered pieces of weaponry ever to be developed by the company.
 Because of their reliability, durability, and relaxed maintenance, these firearms became insanely popular among collectors and enthusiasts alike as the models became older and older.
-Not only a dependable method of self protection, these revolvers are light, strong, and stunningly beautiful at the same time.
-The responsibilities of owning one mirrors that of a fine watch; careful and meticulous steps must be taken to ensure the firearm performs, appears, and feels authentic.
+Not only a dependable method of self protection, but these revolvers are also light, strong, and stunningly beautiful at the same time.
+The responsibility of owning a Colt SAA mirrors that of a fine watch; careful and meticulous steps must be taken to ensure the firearm performs, appears, and feels authentic.

 By following these steps, a proper understanding of the functionality and aesthetic of the firearms can be deduced to determine if any further restoration, maintenance, or cleaning is needed.
-However, every case is different and an inexperienced attempt to function check a Single Action Army could result in serious bodily harm to yourself or others.
+However, every case is different and an inexperienced attempt to function check an SAA could result in serious bodily harm to yourself or others.
 As with handling any firearm, proceed with extreme caution.
 If there are any question regarding these methods, purchasing a model, or selling one please contact Rock Island Auction Company.

 Please login to post a comment.